smaht-dac/pipelines-docs/docs/preprocessing/polyG_removal_Illumina.md

 # polyG Artifacts Removal

-Latest Illumina technologies that utilize a two-channel sequencing system, such as NextSeq and NovaSeq, may introduce homopolymer runs of Gs (polyG) as artifacts.
+Latest Illumina technologies using two-channel sequencing systems, such as NextSeq and NovaSeq, may introduce homopolymer runs of Gs (polyG) as artifacts.
 Poly-G artifacts appear when the dark base G is called after the synthesis has terminated, resulting in the erroneous calling of high-confidence G bases at the ends of affected reads.
-In affected samples, a large number of these reads may align to reference regions abundant in G content (e.g., chr2:32916230-32916625), creating problems for downstream processing.
+Eventually, a large number of these reads may align to reference regions with high G content (e.g., chr2:32916230-32916625), creating problems for downstream processing.

 As part of FASTQ files preprocessing, raw reads generate by Illumina two-channel sequencing systems are filtered using fastp to remove read pairs containing polyG artifacts.